Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Study Design

 \subsection{Experimental setup and Implementation}

 In the following, we summarize the experimental setup for the hyperparameter search and provide some insights into the respective implementation.

-All simulations in this study are based on sQUlearn~\cite{kreplin2024squlearn} with the PennyLane~\cite{bergholm2022pennylane} statevector simulator device.
+All simulations in this study are based on sQUlearn~\citep{kreplin2025squlearn} with the PennyLane~\citep{bergholm2022pennylane} statevector simulator device.

-{ \paragraph*{\textbf{Design choices of quantum kernels}} We use sQUlearn for evaluating quantum kernel Gram matrices, which provides FQKs according to Eq.~\eqref{eq:FQK} and allows for defining PQKs as generally given in Eq.~\eqref{eq:PQK-general}.
+{ \bmhead{Design choices of quantum kernels} We use sQUlearn for evaluating quantum kernel Gram matrices, which provides FQKs according to Eq.~\eqref{eq:FQK} and allows for defining PQKs as generally given in Eq.~\eqref{eq:PQK-general}.
 For PQKs, we investigate the impact of different outer kernel functions $\kappa$.
-Specifically, we consider the Gaussian (RBF) kernel (cf., Eq.~\eqref{eq:PQK-std}, which is the default in sQUlearn), the Mat\'{e}rn kernel~\cite{GPRBook} with $\nu=\nicefrac{3}{2}$, i.e.,
+Specifically, we consider the Gaussian (RBF) kernel (cf., Eq.~\eqref{eq:PQK-std}, which is the default in sQUlearn), the Mat\'{e}rn kernel~\citep{GPRBook} with $\nu=\nicefrac{3}{2}$, cf. Eq.~\eqref{eq:Matern}, and the RationalQuadratic kernel~\citep{KernelCookbook}, cf. Eq.~\eqref{eq:rationalq}